How I Prepared for the French Fluency Test (C1 Exam)

 How can you master French?
-One way is to set yourself the goal of reaching C1 or C2 level.
+One way is to set yourself the goal of passing the French fluency test, a.k.a. reaching C1 or C2 level.
 I’ll explain more about that in a moment.

-So far on this blog I’ve usually written about how to get started in language learning.
+My main focus on this blog is how to get started in language learning.
 Getting started is one of the biggest hurdles for many language learners, which is why I’ve maintained this focus.

 French is the first language that I sat a formal exam in, back in 2005, when I tried out the DELF B2 level exam.
 B2 is an upper intermediate level (what I usually call “fluent”), directly below C1.